The events that made me create my homepage are explained in the history of this site.

 Most development tools that I use are from the GNU Tools suite.
 For graphical user interface programming these days I use the open source software Qt or the Eclipse IDE 2019-09 for Java development.
 My current Java environment is openjdk version “13.0.1” 2019-10-15, OpenJDK Runtime Environment (build 13.0.1+9), OpenJDK 64-Bit Server VM (build 13.0.1+9, mixed mode, sharing).

 The only working experience that I have with Linux are the distributions Slackware (1996-2000) and Debian (since 2001).
 When I started with Linux in 1996, slackware was a widely available distribution and for four years I managed to stay away from other ways of setting things up.
 Late in 2000 I was convinced of the convenience of debian by an expert.

-My first Linux installation in October 1996 has been Slackware 3.0 with Linux Kernel 2.0.0 on the (now defunct) Aptiva Server sentinel.
+My first Linux installation in October 1996 has been Slackware 3.0 with Linux Kernel 2.0.0 on the Aptiva Server sentinel (now defunct).
 It has since then been upgraded several times up to Slackware 3.4 with Kernel 2.0.30.
 Between 1997 and 2000 several Slackware releases have been installed on various ThinkPads.

 For 15 years (1988-2003) I used OS/2 on some machine – more on OS/2 platform.